Ladies, in this, the second blog post in our series exploring our true identity, let’s look at whether you’re walking around with a mistaken identity.

 Clearly, I’m not talking about the photo on your driver’s license.
 The identification photo I’m talking about is your inner self-portrait.
 The self-identity that positively, or negatively, affects your every thought and action.
 The self-identity that broadcasts to the world who you think you are.

-Hear me on this, Ladies: who you THINK you are is NOT who you ARE, if your self-portrait is out of whack.
+Hear me on this, Ladies: who you THINK you are is NOT who you ARE, if your identity is out of whack.

 It might be time to get a new ID if you’re walking around defeated, demoralized, and depressed!
 It critical that you and I walk in the truth of our inherent worth!